modbas/mad76/doc/teachpython/teachpython.md

 -   Jupyter is available both locally in VS Code and online (see
     <https://jupyter.org/>)

-1. Start VS Code and create a new Jupyter notebook `math.ipynb`
+1. Create a new directory and start VS Code

         cd
         mkdir -p src/pythonmath
         cd src/pythonmath
-        touch math.ipynb
-        code math.ipynb
+        code .

+    1.  by hitting `File - New File...`

+    2.  selecting `Jupyter Notebook` in the dropdown menu

-2. Create new cell by hitting `Alt+Enter` button
+2. Save the notebook as file `math.ipynb` by hitting `Ctrl+S`

 3. Enter the following code in the cell: